feralhosting/feralhosting.github.io/General/I want to edit or create a FAQ or guide/readme.md

 ---

 Please leave 4 blank lines at the end of any question you edit or submit.
 This is a visual thing.

-Credit will be attributed to the original author(s) where needed manually.
-So do not worry about this.

-**Attention:** After you have edited the guide please submit a ticket using the title format `FAQ Edit - FAQ name - Category`

-In the body submit a link to the FAQ you edited.
-So for example:

-**Title:** FAQ Edit - I want to edit a FAQ or guide - General

-**Body:** https://www.feralhosting.com/faq/view?question=122 I fixed a broken link.

 Feral FAQ Cheat Sheet
 ---